What is liquid fund ? 5 things you must know about it.

 But, you will have cash in your hand faster than selling a property.

-Yes , certainly they are.
+Yes, they are.

 Back to our liquid funds.
 Question may arise

-How liquid fund works ?
+How liquid fund work?

-In Liquid funds, just like in bank savings or in fixed deposits money is invested in some debt instruments for fixed interest rates.
+In Liquid funds, just like in bank savings or fixed deposits money is invested in some debt instruments for fixed interest rates.

 Because the paper’s maturity duration is short, like 14 days.
 Liquid funds are less risky.

-But at the same time, against safety , it gives comparatively low returns.
+But at the same time, against safety, it gives comparatively low returns.

 Any good liquid fund would earn you as similar to bank savings accounts interest rates per annum.

-Well, Liquid fund is one kind of debt mutual fund.
+Well, a Liquid fund is one kind of debt mutual fund.
 But the maturity of papers is short, like 14 days.

 While there are many types of debt funds.